How to Use EZ Pass and Toll Roads: Road Tripper State-by-State Guide

 3

 Understand rental car toll options - Rental car companies often have their own toll services, like Hertz PlatePass or Enterprise TollPass.
 These can be convenient but are often extremely expensive, sometimes charging a daily fee on top of tolls.
 Many renters report being charged $5-$10 per day for toll service, even if they only used one toll road.
 Before you rent, ask if the car has a transponder and if it's pre-activated.
 If it is, see if you can disable it or ensure you're not double-charged by having your own transponder active.
-We've seen people get billed for tolls used by the previous renter.
+Renters sometimes get billed for tolls run up by the previous driver.
 It's often cheaper to register your personal transponder with your rental car's license plate, or to pay tolls manually if possible.

 4